AljurTheCoder01/KagenouBotV3-Beta-Teaser/README.md

  - **Liane Cagara** — she was the one who really advice me to create and adjust functions and to solve problems on code.

-- **Frances Loyd Raval** — He is the one who helping to setup other systems and functions.
+- **Francis Loyd Raval** — He is the one who helping to setup other systems and functions.

 - **Kenneth Panio** — He is the one who really advice to modify systems and add functions.